 Training at our dojo 道場

 Training in Bujinkan Kobudo exposes you to a diverse curriculum that addresses multiple combative areas.
 Our practice draws from the unique characteristics, strategies and methodologies of nine different comprehensive martial traditions.
-Bujinkan training offers a wide range of options for self-protection and personal development.
+Because of this, Bujinkan training offers the practitioner a wide range of options for self-protection and personal development.

 Kenjutsu 剣術